Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4

 Finally, the rightmost panel shows the metallicity differences between this work and GALAH DR4.
-As it is the case for the temperature, the agreement is excellent, with all targets within a difference of $\pm0.15$~dex and most of them within the $1\sigma$ region of $\pm0.08$~dex.
-A negative systematic offset is again visible, but it is only of 0.04~dex.
-An interesting metallicity effect to discuss, is that the star that appears as an outlier in the three plots is HD\,315809 (observed with UVES) and is among the most metal poor stars in our spectroscopic sample ([Fe/H] = -0.93 $\pm$ 0.06~dex).
-TYC\,808-1232-1 (observed with HERMES), which also stands out in the $\Delta$\logg\ plot even thought its $\Delta$\Teff\ and $\Delta$\FeH\ values are small, is also metal poor ($\rm{[Fe/H]}=-0.91\pm0.06$~dex). \Ana{\citet{2025Buder} state that GALAH DR4 might perform more poorly at low metallicity.
-However, since it is rare to find large benchmark samples of metal-poor stars, they could not properly evaluate the effect.
-Our current sample is not statistically significant in this regime either, but building a new HR sample to evaluate the metal-poor regime in GALAH DR4 could be an interesting follow up plan.}
+As is the case for the temperature, the agreement is excellent, with all targets within a difference of $\pm0.15$~dex and most of them within the $1\sigma$ region of $\pm0.08$~dex.
+A negative systematic offset is again visible, but it is only 0.04~dex.
+An interesting metallicity effect to discuss is that the star that appears as an outlier in the three plots is HD\,315809 (observed with UVES), and it is among the most metal-poor stars in our spectroscopic sample ([Fe/H] = -0.93 $\pm$ 0.06~dex).
+TYC\,808-1232-1 (observed with HERMES), which also stands out in the $\Delta$\logg\ plot even though its $\Delta$\Teff\ and $\Delta$\FeH\ values are small, is also metal poor ($\rm{[Fe/H]}=-0.91\pm0.06$~dex). \Ana{\citet{2025Buder} stated that GALAH DR4 might perform more poorly at low metallicity.
+However, since it is rare to find large benchmark samples of metal-poor stars, they were unable to properly evaluate the effect.
+Our current sample is not statistically significant in this regime either, but building a new HR sample to evaluate the metal-poor regime in GALAH DR4 might be an interesting follow-up plan.}